 - A recalled tire the trucking company didn’t replace

-- Braking too hard, which wears out the tire tread
+- Braking too hard wears out the tire tread

-When a tire blowout occurs, pieces of rubber can fly all over and damage other vehicles or injure another driver or passenger.
+When a tire blowout occurs, rubber pieces can fly all over, damage other vehicles, or injure another driver or passenger.
 When the tire explodes, it can cause the truck to roll over, jackknife, or result in the driver losing control of the vehicle.
-Any number of issues could lead to traumatic physical and emotional harm that takes a long time to heal.
+Any issues could lead to traumatic physical and emotional harm that takes a long time to heal.

 How the Driver’s Negligence Contributes to a Tire Blowout Accident

 The Federal Motor Carrier Safety Administration holds truck drivers to a high standard.
-The regulations set forth are supposed to keep all motorists safe on the roadways and prevent bodily injury and property damage.
+The regulations are supposed to keep all motorists safe on the roadways and prevent bodily injury and property damage.

-Unfortunately, some truckers don’t follow those regulations and end up hurting someone.
-The FMCSA regulations a truck driver must follow include:
+Unfortunately, some truckers don’t follow those regulations and hurt someone.
+The FMCSA regulations a truck driver must follow include the following: